 One of the most important reasons why you may wish to consult with a West Palm Beach truck accident attorney as soon as possible is the possibility of a loss of important evidence.
 Also known as spoilage of evidence, this can occur in situations in which the trucking company has decided to eliminate certain pertinent pieces of evidence that could be used in litigation against it.
 However, an experienced truck accident attorney will know what to do in order to quickly secure any important evidence and minimize any evidence spoilage.

 In the case of truck driver training school or trucking company training negligence, you may wish to pursue compensation for your loss and any potential future expenses.
 You may also be able to file a wrongful death claim if a relative died as a result of the accident.
-For a personal injury claim, there is a four year time limit for filing and a two year time limit for filing a wrongful death claim.
+For a personal injury claim, there is a two year time limit for filing and a two year time limit for filing a wrongful death claim.
 These time limits will usually begin from the date of the accident.

 When you have been involved in a West Palm truck accident that has resulted from a poor truck driver training school, it’s important to consult with a personal injury attorney, in order to try to receive the best care and compensation that you rightfully deserve.
 Therefore, when you are involved in a West Palm Beach vehicle accident, seek immediate medical care and contact a Florida personal injury attorney.

 Discuss Your Case with a Truck Accident Personal Injury Attorney Serving West Palm Beach Today!
 If you were injured in a vehicle accident in West Palm Beach, turn to Frankl Kominsky for comprehensive legal guidance.
 Call (561) 800-8000 or use our Contact Form to set up a free consultation.